iogbole/israelo/_posts/2021-12-28-observability-vs-monitoring.md

 Monitoring, on its own, has a disadvantage in a complex microservices architecture since production failures are non-linear and difficult to predict owing to the distributed nature of microservices.
 Despite this disadvantage, monitoring remains essential for developing and operating modern distributed applications.
 If the monitored metrics and health rules are simple and focused on actionable data, they will provide the business with a solid picture of how healthy the system is--answering the "what is broken, why" question.

 To summarise, monitoring helps organisations to:
-- Detect system issues: It alerts you to problems or displays them on dashboards.
-Improves Mean Time to Detection (MTTD)
+- Detect system issues: It alerts users to problems or displays them on dashboards.
+It improves Mean Time to Detection (MTTD)
-- Problem Resolution: Improve Mean Time to Repair (MTTR and aid Root Cause analysis (RCA) of problems.
+- Problem Resolution: It improve Mean Time to Repair (MTTR) and aid Root Cause analysis (RCA) of problems.
-- Continuous Improvement: Enhance capacity planning, financial planning, trending, performance engineering, reporting, software delivery process.
+- Continuous Improvement: Enhance capacity planning, financial planning, trend, performance engineering, software delivery process, etc.

 ## What is Observability?
 While monitoring answers the "what is broken and why?" question, observability uncovers the unknown-unknows.
 Observability orgininated from a <b>control theory </b> (source <a href="https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-241j-dynamic-systems-and-control-spring-2011/readings/MIT6_241JS11_chap24.pdf" target="_blank">  MIT : Dynamic Systems and